 I’m also going to skip over the financial viability issue for Amazon of funding a borrowing program, which loses them money every single month.
 Is it a viable strategy in order to gain market share?
 As a financial consultant, I can definitely say NO, at least not long term.
 Not to mention one point: does Amazon really need more market share?
 This is starting to resemble a monopoly, which stifles competition and is illegal under a free market system we used to have in the US… hmm… evidently not any more.
 Amazon’s chasing of quantity over quality is a very dangerous practice.
 But this is a very involved discussion, worthy of a separate article.
 Today’s post is about my personal experience with Amazon KDP Select.

 Long story short, last summer, I took a plunge and made my books free twice, for a day or two each.
 Green Desert (Accidental Spy Iraq Prequel novelette) downloaded about 2000 free copies all together.
-Stepford USA (Accidental Spy Small Town Adventure) downloaded about 7000 copies, and Gold Train (Accidental Spy Russia Adventure) downloaded 2 or 3 times as many.
+Stepford USA (Accidental Spy Small Town Adventure) downloaded about 7000 copies, and Gold Train (Accidental Spy Russia Adventure) downloaded about 3 times as many.

 What disappointed me in the program was that after my free promo, I received a few very nasty reviews (a lot of authors seem to complain of the same).
 On the other hand, some readers complained that, due to KDP Select exclusivity, they couldn’t purchase my books on B&N, Sony or Apple.
 Meanwhile, Amazon was actively changing its algorithms to favor the Big 6 and doing other tweaking to their system that made it very difficult for Indies to deal with them.